CtrlK

 Workflow Clarity

-This is a single-purpose deprecation notice with one unambiguous action: stop using this skill and use the named replacement.
-No multi-step workflow is needed, and the single action is clear.
+For a single-purpose deprecation notice, the workflow is unambiguous: stop using this skill, use the named replacement.
+No multi-step process is needed, and the single action is clear.

 3 / 3